Acknowledgements and citation

 Acknowledgements

-We also thank RMIT and Swinburne University of Technology.
-Special thanks to our colleagues at the Australian Research Council’s Centre of Excellence for Automated Decision-Making and Society (RMIT) and the Centre for Social Impact Swinburne for their advice and valuable support.
+We also thank RMIT and Swinburne University of Technology for their ongoing support for this project.
+Particular thanks to our colleagues at ARC Centre of Excellence for Automated Decision-Making and Society.

-The 2021 Index represents a three-year process of revision that builds on the five-year history of the initial Index.
-We extend our sincere gratitude to the colleagues and collaborators who have been on this journey with us since 2015.
+The 2023 Index builds on the eight-year history of the Index.
+We extend our sincere gratitude to the colleagues and collaborators who have worked with us since 2014:

-Jo Barraket, Jean Burgess, Kay Cook, Michael Dezuanni, Scott Ewing, Indigo Holcombe-James, Jenny Kennedy, Jee Lee, Yee Man Louie, Trent MacDonald, Kate Mannell, Amber Marshall, Meg Mundell, Sharon Parkinson, Ellie Rennie, Julian Thomas, Julie Tucker, Chris Wilson
+Jo Barraket, Jean Burgess, Kay Cook, Michael Dezuanni, Scott Ewing, Jee Lee, Yee Man Louie, Trent MacDonald, Kate Mannell, Amber Marshall, Meg Mundell, Ellie Rennie, Julie Tucker, Chris Wilson.

 Core research team

-The core research team for 2021 is led by Distinguished Professor Julian Thomas at the ARC Centre of Excellence for Automated Decision-Making and Society, RMIT University, working with:
+The core research team for 2023 is led by Distinguished Professor Julian Thomas at the ARC Centre of Excellence for Automated Decision-Making and Society, RMIT University.
+The Australian Digital Inclusion Index research team for 2023 was:

-- Dr Sharon Parkinson, Centre for Social Impact Swinburne University of Technology
+• Associate Professor Sharon Parkinson, Swinburne University of Technology